From THINK to FEEL: The Design transformation of IBM

 Design Thinking is a human-centred approach to innovation that was first adapted for use in business by David M. Kelley, who founded IDEO, the legendary design consultancy.
 It’s iterative, flexible, and focused on collaboration between designers and users.
 Here, we use five stages of the Design Thinking process to help dive deeper into IBM’s inspiring, thought-provoking story.

 To create meaningful innovations, you have to know your users and care about their lives.

 In 2012, IBM faced a crisis.
 Companies were no longer looking for off-the-shelf software solutions.
 Businesses needed software that was tailored to the way their employees worked.
-The kind of software they could use without help from the IT department.
-Software that worked the same across devices and platforms.
+The kind of software they could use without help from the IT department, software that worked the same way across different devices and platforms.

-IBM identified this necessity of having a customer-centric business model as core to its success and next sought to turn around the steamer ship of its established “that’s-how-it’s-always-been-done” thinking to make things nimbler and more design-centric.
+IBM identified this necessity of having a customer-centric business model as core to its success, and next sought to turn around its established “that’s‑how-it’s‑always-been-done” thinking to make things nimbler and more design-centric.

 STAGE 2: DEFINE